I Love Recipe

 👨🍳 Cooking Points

-The longer tomatoes are gently simmered, the more their umami intensifies, so cook them sufficiently.
+The longer the tomato simmers, the more its umami intensifies, so make sure to cook it sufficiently.

-The second point is how to prepare the aged kimchi (묵은지): lightly rinse off the excessive seasoning and old smell, but be careful not to wash it until it's completely white, as this will diminish the kimchi's original flavor.
+The second point is how to prepare the Mugeunji (묵은지): lightly rinse off excessive seasoning and the aged smell, but be careful not to wash it until it's completely pale, as this can diminish the kimchi's authentic flavor.

-Lastly, the key to seasoning is to first use 1/2 tbsp of saeujeot (새우젓), and then very lightly supplement with salt if needed.
+Finally, the key to seasoning is to first use 1/2 tbsp of Saeujeot (새우젓), and then add a very slight amount of salt if more seasoning is needed.

-Saeujeot adds a deep flavor, while salt provides a clean finish.
+The Saeujeot (새우젓) adds depth, while the salt provides a clean finish to the taste.

 👨🍳 Directions